avivcarmis/trafficante/README.md

 }
 ```

-This is simple, next, we can eaily define a standard abstract endpoint class to be used across the entire server:
+This is simple, next, we can easily define a standard abstract endpoint class to be used across the entire server:

 ```
 abstract public class Endpoint<REQ, RES> extends BasicEndpoint<REQ, RES, APIResponse<RES>> {